-We meet or exceed the current standards set by Centers for Medicare and Medicaid Services for person-centered planning to ensure each consumer’s health and long-term needs reflect their individual preferences and goals.
+We meet or exceed the current standards set by Centers for Medicare and Medicaid Services for person-centered planning to ensure each individual's health and long-term needs reflect their individual preferences and goals.

 Community Living Supports

-Guidance, direction, and training that help consumers live independently and participate actively in the community.
+Guidance, direction, and training that help individuals live independently and participate actively in the community.